Students conducting research

 Every student submitting to the MSU IRB must identify a faculty sponsor.
 The faculty sponsor should be providing oversight and training during the entire timeline of the research activity from planning, to IRB submission, to data collection and analysis.
 Applications should not be submitted to the IRB unless they have been carefully reviewed by the Faculty Sponsor.
 Faculty sponsors will be copied on correspondence regarding the IRB submission.

-If a student is submitting an initial application in Cayuse IRB (mandatory form of initial submission starting February 1, 2016), the student should identify themselves as the Primary Contact and must denote the faculty sponsor as the PI.
+For student-led submissions, the student should identify themselves as the Primary Contact and must denote the faculty sponsor as the PI.
+Please click here for more information.

 A faculty sponsor must be a permanent faculty member.
 Non-permanent faculty, adjunct faculty and faculty from other universities cannot serve as a faculty sponsor.